LuisAyuso/liber_excommunicationum/README.md

 - [x] Move filter logic to model, keep frontend business-logic-free
 - [x] Merge filterItem and replacements?
 Somehow?
 Otherwise, use same patterns
 - [ ] Be idiomatic with null: https://stackoverflow.com/questions/17006664/what-is-the-dart-null-checking-idiom-or-best-practice
+- [ ] Upgrade system: add replaces and extends flavours.

 ### Known bugs:
 - [x] Items are not serialized.
 This is a big baustelle.
 - [x] No double weapons.
 - [ ] Heretic comando silenced pistol, +2 from cover... but +1 out of cover
+- [ ] It is possible to clone upgraded units to more that the limit of the upgrade

 ### Questions about playtest 1.3.2